-The youngest York brother, Richard, Duke of Gloucester, wished to marry the widowed Anne Neville, however Clarence, who was unwilling to allow him a share in the vast Warwick estates, hid his sister-in-law.
+The youngest York brother, Richard, Duke of Gloucester, wished to marry the widowed Anne Neville, however Clarence, who was unwilling to allow him a share in the vast Warwick estates hid his sister-in-law.
 His attempts were thwarted by Richard, who discovered Anne's whereabouts and escorted her to the sanctuary of St Martin's in the Field.
-Eventually, a compromise was arrived at between the brothers, Richard married Anne Neville, while Clarence retained the greater share of the Warwick estates.
+Eventually, a compromise was arrived at between the brothers, Richard married Anne Neville, while Clarence retained the greater share of the Warwick estates.ioabel Neville

-On the 7th February 1478, sentence of death was however, passed and on the 18th February the sentence was carried out privately within the Tower, Clarence was then 28.
+On the 7th February 1478, sentence of death was, however, passed and on the 18th February the sentence was carried out privately in the Tower of London, Clarence was then 28.
+The execution is traditionally said to have taken place within the Bowyer Tower.
 Tradition states that he met his death by being drowned in a butt of malmsey wine.
-His remains were conveyed to Tewkesbury Abbey in a barrel of malmsey, where he was buried beside his wife, Isabel Neville.
-His remains were later exhumed and showed no signs of beheading, the normal method of execution for the nobility at the time.
+His remains were conveyed to Tewkesbury Abbey where he was buried beside his wife, Isabel Neville.
+Remains believed to be his were later exhumed and showed no signs of beheading, the normal method of execution for the nobility at the time.

 In 2004, a documentary entitled "Britains Real Monarch" was aired on Channel 4 and presented by Tony Robinson.
-The programme put forward the claim that the present queen, Elizabeth II, is not the legitmate monarch, which they claimed, should be Michael Abney-Hastings, an Australlian fork lift truck driver and the direct descendant of George, Duke of Clarence.
+The programme put forward the claim that the present queen, Elizabeth II, is not the legitimate monarch, which they claimed, should be Michael Abney-Hastings, an Australian forklift truck driver and the direct descendant of George, Duke of Clarence.
 The programme claimed that they had discovered evidence to the effect that Edward IV was illegitimate, making Clarence's premier descendant the real King of England.